 To learn more about these projects, follow this link: http://www.ctsi.ucla.edu/patients-community/pages/research_projects.

-The Clinical and Translational Science Award (CTSA) program currently has 62 medical research institutions in 31 states and the District of Columbia.
+The Clinical and Translational Science Award (CTSA) program currently has over 50 medical research institutions.
 Click here for the list of institutions working together to accelerate discoveries toward better health.